dnsinogeorgos/ccmasker/README.md

 ### Python equivalent
 Wrote an equivalent python script for comparison
 Took me 10 minutes to write and is almost as fast ¯\_(ツ)_/¯
-Update: upon testing with real logs, the python script was faster (34s to 27s for same dataset) Update 2: upon testing with rubex and jsoniter, go got down to 25s time. changes on faster-with-non-stdlib branch
+Update: upon testing with real logs, the python script was faster (34s to 27s for same dataset)
+Update 2: upon testing with rubex and jsoniter, go got down to 25s time. changes on faster-with-non-stdlib branch

 ### Todo
 ##### write tests
-(experimenting with benchmarks, will write some tests as well)
+experiment with benchmarks, write some tests as well
-##### split masking to goroutines with a waitgroup and mutex?
-(can also use log writer which is safe for printing to stdout from multiple goroutines)
 ##### send messages to goroutines?
-(testing showed that performance suffered, got 3x cpu time for a ~15% performance increase, looking more into this)
+**no**, rsyslog will spawn processes as needed